July 15, 2022 | Erin Bluvas, firstname.lastname@example.org

 More than 37 years into his career as a cancer and nutrition epidemiologist and nearly a decade after publishing his first paper on the Dietary Inflammatory Index (DII®), Health Sciences Distinguished Professor James R. Hébert and co-editor/author Lorne Hofseth (professor and interim associate dean for research in UofSC’s College of Pharmacy) have published the book, Inflammation, Diet, and Health.
 Chronicling the evolution of inflammatory and immune response systems across history up to the present day’s most recent scientific findings, this book discusses the causes and mechanisms that link a pro-inflammatory diet to a wide variety of human health problems.

-These acute and chronic conditions include type 2 diabetes, cancer, cardiovascular disease, mental health, metabolic diseases such as type 2 diabetes, stress, maternal and child health, the numerous “itises” (e.g., gastritis, bronchitis, arthritis), and ailments related to aging.
+These acute and chronic conditions include type 2 diabetes, cancer, cardiovascular disease, mental health, stress, maternal and child health, the numerous “itises” (e.g., gastritis, bronchitis, arthritis), and ailments related to aging.
 The editors and chapter authors, which include numerous UofSC collaborators*, report that continuous inflammation increases the risk of nearly all chronic diseases and disability.

 They identify diet as the most important factor (i.e., plant-based diets lower inflammation while ultra-processed and meat-based diets increase inflammation) in influencing the body’s inflammation levels.
 Other moderators they examine include physical activity, microbiome health, and circadian disruption, including disturbed sleep, which is all-too-common in modern societies all around the world.